openvinotoolkit/model_server/docs/host.md

 # Bare Metal and Virtual Hosts {#ovms_docs_baremetal}

 ## Introduction
-OpenVINO&trade; Model Server includes a C++ implementation of gRPC and RESTful API interfaces defined by Tensorflow serving.
+OpenVINO&trade; Model Server includes a C++ implementation of gRPC and RESTful API interfaces defined by TensorFlow Serving.
 In the backend it uses Inference Engine libraries from OpenVINO&trade; toolkit, which speeds up the execution on CPU, and enables it on iGPU and Movidius devices.

 OpenVINO&trade; Model Server can be hosted on a bare metal server, virtual machine or inside a docker container.
 It is also suitable for landing in Kubernetes environment.